David-OConnor/stm32-hal/README.md

 is the `ClockCfg` trait, which we may move to a standalone crate later.
 This makes it easy to interchange them with other projects.

-PRs encouraged.
-Documenting each step using reference manuals is encouraged, but not required.

 The Rust docs page is built for STM32L4x3, and some aspects are not accurate for other variants.
 We currently don't have a good solution to this problem, and may self-host docs in the future.

+## Contributing

+PRs are encouraged.
+Documenting each step using reference manuals is encouraged, but not required.

+Most modules use the following format:

+- Enums for various config variables
+- A peripheral struct that owns the reg block, and has fields for config.
+This struct includes a `regs` field that is the appropriate reg block.
+Where possible, this is generic, eg:
+`U: Deref<Target = pac::usart1::RegisterBlock>,`.
+[Reference the stm32-rs-nightlies Githug](https://github.com/stm32-rs/stm32-rs-nightlies)
+to identify when we can use this code-saver.
+- If config fields are complicated, we use a separate Config struct owned by the peripheral struct.
+This Config struct impls `Default`.
+- A constructor named `new` that performs setup code, including RCC peripheral enable and reset
+- `enable_interrupt` and `clear_interrupt` functions
+- `embedded-hal` implementations as required, that call our own methods.
+(They are not the primary API)

 ## Errata